Hyperreality: Significance

-Hyperreality, some sources point out, may provide insights into the postmodern movement by analyzing how simulations disrupt the binary opposition between reality and illusion but it does not address or resolve the contradictions inherent in this tension.
+Hyperreality, some sources point out, may provide insights into the postmodern movement by analyzing how simulations disrupt the binary opposition between reality and illusion and has the ability to address or resolve contradictions within its own existence.

 Key relational themes

 The concepts most fundamental to hyperreality are those of simulation and the simulacrum, first conceptualized by Jean Baudrillard in his book Simulacra and Simulation.
 The two terms are separate entities with relational origin connections to Baudrillard's theory of hyperreality.

 Simulation

 Simulation is characterized by a blending of 'reality' and representation, where there is no clear indication of where the former stops and the latter begins.
 Simulation is no longer that of a territory, a referential being, or a substance; "It is the generation by models of a real without origin or reality: a hyperreal."
 Baudrillard suggests that simulation no longer takes place in a physical realm; it takes place within a space not categorized by physical limits i.e., within ourselves, technological simulations, etc.